Cracks in the shower floor are inevitable, but repairing them on time is essential to avoid further damage.

 You can cut the extension tube to your desired thickness: cutting close to the base dispenses out a thicker line of Flex Shot, whereas cutting towards the tip would help make a thinner line.

+Tip: After you’re done, release a bit of the sealant out of the end of the tube so that a plug forms.
 This will keep your Flex Shot from drying out when not in use.
-If you ever need to reuse it again, just remove the plugs before application.
+If you ever need to reuse it again, just remove the plug before application.

 What’s the Difference Between Flex Seal and Flex Shot?

-Flex Shot is similar, appearing as a pressurized can of a rubberized caulk with an easy-use nozzle attached; this makes it much simpler to apply than its counterpart.
+Flex Shot comes from the same product line, with an easy-use nozzle attached, making it much simpler to apply than its counterpart.

-Just make sure the surface is clean and free of dirt and grease before you use them, to create a stronger seal.
+Just make sure the surface is clean and free of dirt and grease before you use them to create a stronger seal.

 The bottom line